coolprobn/prabinpoudel.com.np/src/posts/articles/fix-missing-top-level-class-documentation-comment-rubocop.md

 ---
-uid: 'PB-A-1'
+uid: 'PB-A-4'
 title: '[Fix] Missing top level class documentation comment Rubocop'
 date: 2020-09-12
 path: /articles/fix-missing-top-level-class-documentation-comment-rubocop/
 excerpt: "There are multiple ways to fix missing top level class documentation comment in Rubocop.
-You can disable it in your whole app with by disabling cop in the config file, disable it in one class or just add a comment above the class declaration."
+You can disable it in your whole app with by disabling cop in the whole project, disable it in one class or just add a comment above the class declaration."
 image: ../../images/articles/fix-missing-top-level-class-documentation-comment-rubocop.webp
 categories: [articles]
 tags: [ruby on rails, rubocop, lint]